mockk/mockk/.github/issue_template.md

 Below information is actually needed to make all the process of fixing faster.
 Choose main points.
 Don't blindly follow this as a set of rules.
 Don't waste much time.
-Usually main thing is to have good reproducible minimal code.
+Usually, the main thing is to have a good reproducible minimal code.

 # Prerequisites